ZYS-Create1024/APC-Injector/README.md

    - Queues a user-mode APC on a thread with `LoadLibraryW` as the normal routine and the DLL path as the argument
    - When the thread enters alertable state, `LoadLibraryW(dllPath)` executes, loading the DLL

-6. **Whitelist (optional)** — Use `whitelist-add` / `whitelist-remove` to restrict injection to specific executables.
+6. **Whitelist** — Use `whitelist-add` / `whitelist-remove` to restrict injection to specific executables.
 The whitelist uses a bitmap with Fibonacci hashing over file identity (SectionObjectPointer + DeviceObject + FileSize).

 ## Quick Start